Bob Willis: 1981 Ashes

 Willis continued to enjoy some form with the bat with 33* against Nottinghamshire in the interval between the fifth and final Tests, though he went wicketless.
 On 27 August, Australia and England met for the sixth Test at the Oval.
 The tourists reached 352 thanks to a century from Border, while Willis took four wickets and Botham six.
-A century from Boycott then defied Lillee's seven wicket haul to take England to 314, and in reply Hendrick and Botham took four wickets each to set their team a target of 383 runs to win while Willis went without a wicket in the second innings.
+A century from Boycott then defied Lillee's seven-wicket haul to take England to 314, and in reply Hendrick and Botham took four wickets each to set their team a target of 383 runs to win while Willis went without a wicket in the second innings.
 With half-centuries from Gatting and Brearley, England reached 261 before the match ended as a draw.
 England were victorious in the series 3:1, and Botham's efforts led to it being unofficially referred to as 'Botham's Ashes'.

 Willis meanwhile, travelled to India with England in November 1981 for a six Test series against India and one against Sri Lanka.
 He took 12 wickets at 31.75 against India, and three more Test and two wickets ODI against Sri Lanka.
 Between these international fixtures, Willis had secured 13 County Championship wickets at 28.55, though Warwickshire came bottom of the table.

 England captaincy

 Willis the Elder, a dozen years on, unlikely captain of England, struck a memorable and almost perpetual pose in the isolation of mid-off, thin arms across concave chest, large hand propping that promontory of a chin, blue-grey eyes seemingly glazed against what became, in 1982–83 and 1983–84, a painful scene.

 — – Wisdens assessment of Willis' demeanour as a captain.

-Willis began the 1982 county season with five County Championship fixtures, featuring his first half-century with the bat, a career-best 72, while leading Warwickshire against the touring Indian side on 9 May.
+Willis began the 1982 county season with five County Championship fixtures, featuring his first half-century with the bat, a career-best 72, while leading Warwickshire against the touring Indian team on 9 May.
 He also took two wickets.
 He also reached his 750th first-class wickets with his 2/71 against Yorkshire on 19 May.
 India were scheduled to play three Tests and two ODI matches that tour; however, before the matches began, the England selectors dropped Fletcher, the captain.
 Willis, though seen as an unlikely candidate and ambivalent towards the role, was awarded the captaincy.
 On 2 June, the new captain faced India as part of the England ODI squad, taking two wickets and effecting a run-out with the help of Botham, who also took four wickets.
 England restricted India to 193 and achieved victory by nine wickets.
 The second ODI match followed two days later, and England also won – this time by 114 runs with Willis taking 1/10 from seven overs.